 The best way to guarantee this is to use pair programming, in which the two of you work together at a single keyboard, one partner typing and the other watching, each fully engaged in the problem-solving process.

-Being fully responsible for the entire codebase means that your partner obtained the code illegally, you may be held responsible.
+Being fully responsible for the entire codebase means that if your partner obtained the code illegally, you may be held responsible.
 You may be at particular risk for this if you get most of the problem done and then leave your partner "to finish writing the tests".
 (Note that this also means that you have violated the design recipe, which says that you should write the tests for a function before you start the next function.)

 Grading: You will get one grade for each homework.
 This grade is based both on your submission and your presentation.
 We will drop the lowest score from this set.
 Your final score will be computed as a weighted average of the non-dropped scores.